Everything you need to know about Savannah, Georgia

 Let us start off with a fun fact.
 Did you know that Savannah is the oldest city in the United States state of Georgia?
 Well, now you know.
 In addition to being the oldest town in Georgia, Savannah is also a county seat of Chatham County.
 The city was founded on February 12 in 1733 when settlers from the ship Anne led by a General James Oglethorpe were greeted by Indian traders, Tomochichi.
 Among them were Mary and John Musgrove.
 Mary was the interpreter.
 On that same date, a colony of Georgia was founded.
 20 years later Savannah became the capital of colonial Georgia and Georgia became Royal Colony.

 We could sit here all day and talk about all the things Savannah has to offer to its residents and visitors because there is so much to see and experience.
-We can't express how proud we are to be a part of a community like this one.
+We can’t express how proud we are to be a part of a community like this one.
 It is an utmost honor being able to offer our services to home and business owners in Savannah.
-For all your roofing needs, do not hesitate to contact your favorite Savannah local roofing contractor.
+For all your roofing needs, do not hesitate to contact your favorite roofing contractor Savannah GA.